interstitialRedirectModalTitle

 A new partnership is focused on sustainable practices that will benefit farmers and nature.

-The Nebraska Soil Carbon Project is a Nature Conservancy-led collaboration with the Natural Resources Conservation Service (NRCS), the Nebraska Corn Board, the Upper Big Blue and Central Platte Natural Resource Districts, the Ecosystem Services Market Consortium (ESMC), Cargill, Target and McDonald's.
+The Nebraska Soil Carbon Project is a Nature Conservancy-led collaboration with the Natural Resources Conservation Service (NRCS), the Upper Big Blue and Central Platte Natural Resource Districts, the Ecosystem Services Market Consortium (ESMC), Cargill, Target and McDonald's.

 About the Project

-"Our goal is to team up with approximately 100 producers to enroll 100,000 acres over five years," says Dr. Hannah Birge, Director of Water and Agriculture for The Nature Conservancy in Nebraska.
+"Our goal is to team up with approximately 100 producers to enroll 100,000 acres over five years," says Jacob Fritton, Director of Agriculture for The Nature Conservancy in Nebraska.
 "Farmers who enroll will be compensated for adopting cover crops, no-till and/or diverse rotations."

 A smiling, bearded man holding a plant.